TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 9/Genesis 9.7.md

 ---

-And you, be ye fruitful, and multiply; bring forth abundantly in the earth, and multiply therein.
+Be fruitful and multiply.
+Bring forth abundantly in the earth, and multiply in it."